Enhanced 911 Center

 The 911 Center provides dispatch and E911 services for all of Greene County.
 They work using five full dispatch consoles from Motorola.
 The Communications Officers monitor ¬five radio channels with capabilities to monitor 20 more if necessary.
 They are responsible for five E911 phone lines and five other emergency and non-emergency phone lines.
 In 2013, the 911 Center handled 62,666 calls compared to 37,580 in 2004.

 Greene County’s 9-1-1 Center is also one of the few standalone, full-entry agencies in the state.
-In other words, the Greene County 911 Center handles dispatch services and GCIC requests for the entire county, including the Sheriff’s Office, two police departments, nine fire departments, Emergency Medical Services, the Emergency Management Agency and many rescue units, as well as service agreements with surrounding counties.
+In other words, the Greene County 911 Center handles dispatch services for the entire County, including the Sheriff’s Office, two police departments, nine fire departments, Emergency Medical Services, the Emergency Management Agency and many rescue units, as well as service agreements with surrounding counties.

 What Happens When I Call 911?

 As a caller you should expect to answer the following basic questions:

 Where is the situation happening – address, building, intersection, etc.

 What is happening – car crash, house fire, injured subject